samathaluca/fallen/README.md

 The images have been chosen to convey a message and have been adapted to be less graphic.
 For example the self harm image in black and white is very subtle compared to the coloured image.
 As images are so subjective I have asked addicts what they think?
 The misture of responses were baffling.
 For example, a guy with gaming addiction thought the toxic relationship image was awful but the illegal drug one was the best yet a woman with an alcohol addiction hated the illegal drug image and really loved the toic relationship image.

+It is anticipated that 40 stories on the home page will be optimal.
+This has been assumed noting the engagement of addicts when presented with a large number of story cards and noting which story they chose to view in which position.
+This may seem a large number but I believe that a huge dose of visuals will generate the impact needed to keep the interest of an active addict with a pathologically short attention span.

 The font was been adjusted a number of times during the design phase.
 It has been chosen for readability.